Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

-where the composition of the horizontal homomorphisms are identities.
+where the compositions of the horizontal homomorphisms are the identities.
 If the homomorphism $\star$ is an injection (resp.\ surjection), so is the left (resp.\ right) vertical homomorphism, so it suffices to show that $\star$ is an isomorphism.

 Thus we may replace $\st{X}$ by $X$.
 In this case, the verification is local with respect to $Y$, and may assume it to be an affine scheme.
-In this situation, $X$ is realizable as well since $X$ is projective over $Y$, and the proper base change theorem has already been known. \end{proof}
+In this situation, $X$ is realizable as well since $X$ is projective over $Y$, and the proper base change theorem has already been known (cf.\ \ref{fundproprealsch} \eqref{basechangeprop}). \end{proof}

 \begin{dfn} A morphism of admissible stacks $f\colon\st{X}\rightarrow\st{Y}$ is said to be {\em compactifiable} if it can be factorized as